Join us for a summer of research, innovation, and discovery!

 Please check with your home university to discuss this.

-May I register for classes at Carnegie Mellon University or work part-time during the program while I am a RI Summer Scholar?
+May I register for classes at Carnegie Mellon University or work part-time during the program while I am an RI Summer Scholar?

-Yes!
-RISS will provide tools for you to help you explore graduate school options available to you at CMU and other universities
+• RISS will provide tools to help you explore graduate school options available at CMU and other universities.
+Support continues after RISS including:

-RI Summer Scholars are not housed on campus; on-campus housing is not available for the entire length of the program.
 Summer Scholars are responsible for finding housing but will receive information and guides to support them.
+CMU campus housing is not available.

 What documents are required to apply?